StockIIBot/bot-privacy/PrivacyPolicy.md

 10. Contact

-If you have questions or want your data removed manually, you can contact the developer through the support server or direct Discord contact (if available).
+If you have questions or want your data removed manually, you can create a ticket within the support server, although using the delete command is sufficient for most purposes.